 Routine home contact will happen via assessments, reports and parents' evenings.
 The Housemaster or Tutors generally make phone calls to address other issues as they arise.
 Parents are encouraged to call the Housemaster if they have any issues they wish to address.
-Parents should expect a call from their son's tutor if they have any immediate concern about attendance, lateness and academic progress.
-Parents can also contact tutors to request a meeting in person or on the phone.
+Parents should expect a call from their daughter's Tutor if they have any immediate concern about attendance, lateness and academic progress.
+Parents can also contact Tutors to request a meeting in person or on the phone.

-There is a direct telephone line to the Housemaster's study (01833 696004), which parents and guardians are encouraged to use to discuss any aspect of their child's education and welfare.
-The Housemaster can also be contacted by email at ldm@barneyschool.org.uk or mobile 07741560311.
-Parents and guardians are welcome to arrange meetings with the Housemaster and/or their son's tutor at any point throughout the term.
+There is a direct telephone line to the Housemaster's study (01833 696014), which parents and guardians are encouraged to use to discuss any aspect of their child's education and welfare.
+The Housemaster can also be contacted by email at longfield@barneyschool.org.uk.
+Parents and guardians are welcome to arrange meetings with the Housemaster and/or their daughter's Tutor at any point throughout the term.

-The school sends out regular emails with any pertinent letters that staff wish parents to read.
+The school sends out a regular email with any pertinent letters that staff wish parents to read.